 A Buyer who is under the false pretense that a home inspection is for the purpose of creating a long punch list that will be remedied by the Seller is setting themselves up for a contentious sale.
 This can be upsetting to the Seller but I will make sure that this process is fair and ethical and that the inspection is not the Buyers opportunity to change the agreed upon contract terms.

 Rest assured, I will not let a Buyer’s party take advantage of you during the Buyer’s Inspection Notice and Seller’s Response.

 OTHER WAYS I HELP YOU SELL YOUR HOME IN PHOENIX, AZ

 There is a wide variety of additional ways I help make my clients life easier.
 For example, if your home is vacant or becomes vacant at any point during the listing and through the sale, I will constantly check on it to make sure all is well no matter where the home is which hopefully gives you a peace of mind.

 Probably most importantly, the representation you will get from me is top notch.
-I have great relations with other agents, build positive rapports with other agents and people in general.
+The relations I have with other agents is superb as I build positive rapports with other agents and people in general.
 I am an excellent, hard core, top-notch negotiator and will guide you through the transaction and strategy from beginning to end.
 I don’t just list and walk away.